bukaro8/portfolio-html/README.md

 * Contact [Desktop](documentation/tests/lighthouse-contact-desktop.png)|
 [Mobile](documentation/tests/lighthouse-contact-mobile.png)

+### Bugs and Solutions
+* Issue: Elements Disappeared After Adding Video Controls When I included the controls to the main video, certain elements of the website disappeared.

+Solution:
+To resolve this issue, I:

+1. Redistributed the content into different containers to improve layout organisation.
+2. Adjusted the z-index in the CSS to ensure that the video and other elements were properly layered.

+These changes ensured that all elements remained visible and functional while maintaining the desired design.
 ### Manual Testing

 Below is the manual testing performed for the project to ensure all features work as expected.